Algebraic interaction strength for translation surfaces with multiple singularities

 We can now estimate the length of saddle connections of type 3: \begin{Lem} Assume that $\alpha$ is a saddle connection of type 3.
 Then

 with equality if and only if $\alpha$ is a long diagonal of the decagon. \end{Lem}

 \begin{proof} Given a saddle connection $\alpha$ of type 3, we unfold $\alpha$ to obtain a chain of $n$-gons in which $\alpha$ is now a straight line, as in Figure \ref{fig:unfolding_big_cylinder}.
-We will assume as in the figure that the direction of the cylinder is vertical, and $\alpha$ starts from the singularity $X$.
-Notice that, by definition, $\alpha$ must end at the singularity $\bigcirc$.
-In particular, we obtain that: \begin{itemize} \item The first segment accounts for a vertical length equal to the length of the longest diagonal $L_n$ of the regular $n$-gon, and we have:
+We will assume as in the figure that the direction of the cylinder is vertical, and $\alpha$ starts from the bottom singularity $X$.
+Notice that, by definition, $\alpha$ must end at the top singularity $\bigcirc$.
+In particular, the length of $\alpha$ can be estimated as follows: \begin{itemize} \item The first segment accounts for a vertical length equal to the length of the longest diagonal $L_n$ of the regular $n$-gon, and we have:

 \item Each additional segment accounts for an additional vertical length equal to the length $L_n$ of the longest diagonal minus $\sin(\pi /n)$.
 Further,

 \end{itemize}